 Iron for Energy

-Particularly for menstruating women, who are more at risk for iron deficiency, adding to their
+Who are more at risk for iron deficiency.

 Manganese for Energy Production and Antioxidant Defense

 This super food is a good source of the trace mineral manganese.

 Which is an essential co-factor in many enzymes.